Linaro/lava/doc/v2/code-of-conduct.rst

 The LAVA Software Community Project (LSCP), the producer of the LAVA Software, has adopted a code of conduct for participants.
-This is intended to cover interactions and behaviour everywhere within the project, including but not limited to its mailing lists, IRC channels and other modes of communication.
+This is intended to cover interactions and behavior everywhere within the project, including but not limited to its mailing lists, IRC channels and other modes of communication.